ocaml-multicore/saturn/README.md

 # Installation

-## Getting OCaml 5.0
+## Getting OCaml 5.2.0

-You’ll need OCaml 5.0.0 or later.
-Note that Saturn also works with OCaml 4.14, but only for compatibility reasons, as parallelism-safe data structures are not needed without OCaml 5.0.
-We also recommend using OCaml 5.2 or later, as some bugs in the `Atomic` module have been fixed.
+To use Saturn, you need OCaml 5.2.0 or later.
+While Saturn is compatible with OCaml 4.14, this is primarily for compatibility purposes, as parallelism-safe data structures are not required without OCaml 5.
+Note that versions of OCaml 5 prior to 5.2 are not supported due to bugs in the `Atomic` module that affect the functionality of some data structures.

-To install OCaml 5.0 yourself, first make sure you have opam 2.1 or later.
+To install OCaml 5.2.0 yourself, first make sure you have opam 2.1 or later.
 You can run this command to check:

 ```sh